Ericka Hart: Personal life

 At age 29, Hart married Emily Humphrey, a 30-year-old health coach she first met while they were both serving in the Peace Corps in Ethiopia.
 Hart and Humphrey divorced a year and a half later.

 Hart currently lives with her partner, Ebony Donnley, and their dog, Baguette X, in Brooklyn, NY.
 Hart and Donnley met on Tinder.
 Donnley is a writer, audio engineer, and Hart's manager.

 On February 14, 2023, Hart gave birth to their first child, East Francis Coltrane Hart-Donnley.
-East was born six weeks before the date Hart was expected to give birth.